Should your business join over 100,000 worldwide that use Stripe as an online payment processor? Our in-depth review will help you decide

 There are favourable comments, too, about how simple the platform is to use, and how intuitive the dashboards are.
 But the overwhelming impression is that if you do encounter a problem with your account, Stripe isn’t great at fixing it.

-There are also reports of Stripe suspending or canceling accounts without warning because they were found to be in breach of some little-known regulation, buried deep down in the Ts&Cs.
+There are also reports of Stripe suspending or canceling accounts without warning because they were found to be in breach of some little-known regulation, buried deep down in the terms and conditions.
 While this is not uncommon in the merchant services industry, the frequency of these reports does raise a red flag.

 So be smart, people: always read the small print to ensure your business is compliant before signing on the dotted line.